anisa888anny/SonnyAngelLogbook/README.md

 *User Stories:*

 - I want to be able to add multiple logs entries of Sonny Angels to a logbook
+- I want to be able to see the list of log entries in my logbook
 - I want to be able to see a list what Sonny Angels I have currently have collected
 - I want to be able to rate a Sonny Angel, and see the average rating of Sonny Angels
 - I want to be able to see how many Sonny Angels I currently have